NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 Each inverter can report the following seven output variables.

-* HVAC,Average,Inverter DC to AC Efficiency [ ]
+* HVAC,Average,Inverter DC to AC Efficiency []

-* HVAC,Average,Inverter DC Input Elecric Power [W]
+* HVAC,Average,Inverter DC Input Electric Power [W]
 * HVAC,Sum,Inverter DC Input Electric Energy [J]
 * HVAC,Average,Inverter AC Output Electric Power [W]
 * HVAC,Sum,Inverter AC Output Electric Energy [J]
+* HVAC,Average,Inverter Conversion Loss Power [W]
+* HVAC,Sum,Inverter Conversion Loss Energy [J]
+* HVAC,Sum,Inverter Conversion Loss Decrement Energy [J]
 * HVAC,Average,Inverter Thermal Loss Rate [W]
 * HVAC,Sum,Inverter Thermal Loss Energy [J]
+* HVAC,Average,Inverter Ancillary AC Electric Power [W]
 * HVAC,Sum,Inverter Ancillary AC Electric Energy [J]

-* HVAC,Average,Inverter Ancillary AC Electric Power [W]

 #### Inverter DC to AC Efficiency [ ]

 This is the efficiency with which DC power is converted to AC power by the inverter.

 #### Inverter DC Input Elecric Power [W]
 #### Inverter DC Input Electric Energy [J]

 These outputs are total electricity power or energy fed into the inverter.
 This is Direct Current from photovoltaics (or DC-based electrical storage) going into the inverter.

 #### Inverter AC Output Electric Power [W]
 #### Inverter AC Output Electric Energy [J]

 These outputs are the total electricity power or energy produced by the inverter.
 This is Alternating Current going out of the inverter.

+#### Inverter Conversion Loss Power [W]
+#### Inverter Conversion Loss Energy [J]
+#### Inverter Conversion Loss Decrement Energy [J]

+These outputs are the thermal power or energy losses in the inverter that stem from converting from DC to AC.
+The decrement energy is negative and is metered as "PowerConversion" on the "ElectricityProduced" resource.

 #### Inverter Thermal Loss Rate [W]
 #### Inverter Thermal Loss Energy [J]

-These outputs are the thermal power or energy losses in the inverter that stem from converting from DC to AC.
+These outputs are the thermal power or energy losses in the inverter that stem from converting from DC to AC plus any ancillary electric power.

 #### Inverter Ancillary AC Electric Power [W]
 #### Inverter Ancillary AC Electric Energy [J]

 These outputs are the Alternating Current electricity consumed by the inverter.
 These are ancillary, or night tare loss, power uses by the inverter and modeled as if powered by the building   s grid connection.
 These ancillary power draws generally occur when the inverter is not generating power but waiting in a standby mode ready to begin generating power.